 Determine the potential impacts

-Factors that influence the risk impacts are the location where a risk event occurs and whether a business manages to contain the event from spreading.
+Factors that influence the risk impacts are the location of a risk event and whether a business manages to contain the event from spreading.
 Impact assessment involves determining potential targets or assets of the threat sources.
-These should include information resources that can be impacted by the threat sources and consists of applications, data repositories, and information systems.
+These should include information resources that can be impacted by the threat sources and consist of applications, data repositories, and information systems.
 The impacts assessments should cover different categories like digital and physical assets to ensure a holistic cybersecurity risk assessment.

-To identify the cybersecurity risks to the organization, an assessor must obtain the confluence of the event’s likelihood occurrence and potential impacts.
+To identify the organization’s cybersecurity risks, an assessor must obtain the confluence of the event’s likelihood occurrence and potential impacts.
 The likelihood values and potential impacts are factored against each other, and the results reflect the organizational risks.

 Risk management framework

 Since a cybersecurity risk assessment identifies existing risks, what then?
 How should an organization manage them to ensure it is secure from cyber-attacks?
 This calls for the adoption of a risk management framework.

 A risk management framework (RMF) provides a series of steps for managing risks to organizational IT systems.
 According to the NIST SP 800-37 publication, a risk management framework should have six steps.